 I appreciate all of your wonderful support and help, so thank you.
 If you have ever wondered what more you can do besides reading the blog, here are some ideas.

 Please share, share and share wherever you can!!
 You can do this by saving an image to your Pinterest board or sharing this post on Facebook.
-Or send this post to your friend, and make sure they sign up for the emails.
+Or send this post to your friends, and make sure they sign up for the emails.

 Even if you wouldn’t consider purchasing your clothing online, it can be helpful to look through my links to see what is available!
 It certainly doesn’t hurt my feelings, if you click on them but don’t like them.
 Just so you know, one of the ways I make money from this blog is through these linked items.